omegand/VueLaravelProject/README.md

 # Yet Another Forum

-A website project made for KTU website creation course
+A website project made for KTU website creation course.

 ## Installing

-Good luck lol
+Not available for public use, only to be used as a reference.

 ## Built With
 * [phpMyAdmin](https://www.phpmyadmin.net/) - Backend database